Accidents and Defective Car Parts

 To increase your chances of winning a product liability lawsuit, here are seven things you need to know about Florida’s product liability laws.

-Product Liability Lawsuits in Florida Require a Strong Basis for Liability
+Product Liability Lawsuits in Florida Require a Strong Basis

 To win a product liability lawsuit, a plaintiff must prove that a manufacturer is liable for the injuries accumulated because of the use of the product.
 Generally, Florida plaintiffs can use two theories to go after a manufacturer: negligence or strict liability.